nmeierpolys/mcp-structured-memory/README.md

 ## Direct File Editing

-All memory files are standard markdown with YAML frontmatter.
+All memory document files are standard markdown with YAML frontmatter.
 You can edit them in:
 - VS Code
 - Obsidian
 - Bear